knzhou/academic-kickstart/content/home/lectures.md

 +++

 These are the notes I've taken while learning physics.
 They're very compact and don't usually correspond closely with any particular course; instead they're packed full of all the neat things I've found reading books.
-Currently they weigh in at about 1,500 pages and 600,000 words.
+Currently they weigh in at 1,740 pages and 640,000 words.

 ### Basics